eurecom-s3/symqemu/README.md

 target architectures is possible in principle but will require a bit of work because the current implementation assumes that we can pass around host pointers in guest registers.

+## SymQEMU compilation options

+Several compilation options are available:
+- `enable-symcc-shared`: Compile SymQEMU with the shared library of `SymCC Runtime` instead of a static library
+- `symcc-backend`: Choose a specific backend from `SymCC Runtime`.
+Please have a look to [symcc-rt](https://github.com/eurecom-s3/symcc-rt.git) to get an exhaustive list of available backends.

 ## Running SymQEMU